-This emerged in 2006 while Zuma was cross-questioned when charged with raping an HIV-positive woman.
+This emerged in 2006 when Zuma was cross-examined after being charged with raping an HIV-positive woman.

 However, on Wednesday this statement got an unwelcome afterlife in an answer and question session with Deputy President Cyril Ramaphosa in the National Council of Provinces (NCOP).

 The EFF's Nkagisang Poppy Mokgosi wanted to know what the Zuma-led government was doing to dispel misleading notions of HIV and Aids such as "the dangerous view that sleeping with virgins cures HIV or that one made popular by Mr Zuma that after having sex with an HIV positive person you take a shower".

 Zuma told a court during a rape trial that he had showered rather than worn a condom to ward off the risk of HIV after he had unprotected sex with an HIV positive woman.

 "Have you as government scolded Mr Zuma for those dangerous comments that have the capacity to mislead the nation," Mokgosi asked.

 Ramaphosa did not answer the question and instead outlined the successes of the South African National Aids Council (SANAC) that Zuma once headed when he was the deputy president of South Africa.

 "The issue of HIV is being driven in our country, indeed by the department of health; but actively implemented by the South African National Aids Council.

 "SANAC has achieved great success since 2009 when we turned the whole issue of Aids around and began to distribute antiretrovirals, but also saved many lives," he said.

 Perhaps taking an unveiled swipe at Zuma and Mbeki, Ramaphosa noted that one message from the government has been very clear.